Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 How Do Portable Generators Work?

-Portable generators, as the name implies, are ready for transport.
-Therefore, they can easily be transported from place to place and manually started.
-They also have multiple power outlets that allow you to plug in your extension cords, appliances, power tools, radios, and so on.
+As the name implies, this type of generator is ready for transport.
+Therefore, it can easily be transported from place to place and manually started.
+It also has multiple power outlets that allow you to plug in your extension cords, appliances, power tools, radios, and so on.

-Of course, the more powerful the generator, the more outlet combination types they offer.
-A portable generator’s power labeled as watts, so the more wattage, the more items it can power.
+Of course, the more powerful the generator, the more outlet combination types it offers.
+Their generator’s power labeled as watts, so the more wattage, the more items it can power.

 Why You Need a Portable Generator

 Generators, in general, may seem like a luxury item if you don’t live in a natural disaster-prone area, but they’re essential to your home’s emergency kit.
 As mentioned above, they provide electricity in the event of a power outage, but that won’t be the only time you get usage out of them.

 A portable generator can serve a multitude of purposes, thanks to its portability.
 Aside from keeping the lights on, it’ll come in handy more often than you think.
 Here are a few examples: